OctoText/OctoText/README.md

 and it works well.
 You should NOT use an email account that you care about - the plugin is not secure and while that will change in the future right now it is exposed to anyone that knows what to look for.

-Once you have the email account you want to use, you will need the POP/SMTP server of the account.
+Once you have the email account you want to use, you will need the SMTP server of the account.
 For Outlook you can find that under
 Settings->sync settings:

 <img width="735" alt="Outlook settings" src="https://user-images.githubusercontent.com/44931130/111056048-df5fab00-8449-11eb-8aa8-4807493750d9.png">